 Veteran anchor Brian Williams leaving NBC after nearly 30 years

+Brian Williams: Veteran anchor leaving NBC after nearly 30 years

-The iconic newsman is leaving the network at the end of this year, after a lengthy and at times scandal-plagued run
+Iconic newsman to leave network at end of year, after a lengthy and at times scandal-plagued run

 Brian Williams is leaving NBC News after nearly 30 years as one of the network’s most recognisable public faces, where he anchored “NBC Nightly News” for a decade before being temporarily suspended for exaggerating stories.